Home Excuses for Work or SchoolSchool-related Excuses 8 Best Reasons to Leave Work Early: Good Excuses

 • Keep It Professional

 Maintain a professional tone, even if you’re close with your supervisor.
 This reinforces the seriousness of your request.
 Avoid oversharing personal details; a brief explanation is often sufficient.
-Avoid using bad excuse.
+Avoid using a bad excuse.

 • Follow Up